Hormone Imbalance and Adrenal Fatigue

 Life-threatening situations trigger our stress response .
 Once kicked on, the adrenals redirect our energy away from the “rest-and-digest” function and send it into survival mode.
 For instance, if a tiger appears, our adrenal glands shoot cortisol throughout the body, which helps us run faster.
 And once we’re safe, our body resumes its normal stance.

 In today’s world, the stand-in for the tiger might be an illness or a death in the family, or even something mundane like getting caught in traffic.
 Incidents such as these trigger the body’s flight-or-fight response as if a tiger were on the prowl.

 It sounds extreme, but our bodies simply can’t discern degrees of any particular stress.
 Instead, our fight-or-flight response is triggered every time, flooding our bodies with adrenaline and cortisol and overriding the essential “rest-and-digest” process.
 These continual calls for fight-or-flight eventually exhaust the adrenal glands, leading to dysfunction and disease.

 Most Doctors Neglect the Menopause & Adrenal Fatigue Link

 Many of my patients who struggle with menopausal symptoms also have low ovarian hormone levels.
 A lab test measures the hormone levels of estrogen, progesterone, testosterone, follicle-stimulating hormone (FSH) & luteinizing hormone (LH) in the bloodstream.

 Most doctors simply look at these hormone levels and stop there.
-Conventional physicians convince women that the symptoms of menopause are part of a “normal” process of aging.
-Even many integrative and anti-aging specialists miss this link between hormone imbalance and adrenal fatigue.
+Conventional physicians convince women that the miserable symptoms of menopause are part of a “normal” process of aging.
+Even many integrative and anti-aging specialists miss this link between hormone imbalance and Adrenal Fatigue.
 Instead of addressing the root cause, they recommend additional hormones or Hormone Replacement Therapy.

 Adrenal Fatigue and Hot Flashes